emersonchiesse/coursera_GettingAndCleanningData/README.md

 Welcome to Course Project for "Getting and Cleaning Data" course from Coursera.

-The objective for this repository is to contain the results to the project of this course, with a script to transform collected data to compreensive informations.
+The objective for this repository is to contain the results to the project of this course, with a script to transform raw collected data to tidy data, compreensive informations.

 There are three files:
 - README.md: this file.